 School of Dance

-Our students, who come from across the United States and around the world, enjoy a wide spectrum of performance opportunities, beginning with spring and fall productions scheduled in our home theatres.
-Additional performance opportunities come in the form of regional and international tours, operas and musicals, and lecture demonstrations provide additional performance outlets, as does the annual Young Choreographers’ Showcase.
+Our students come from across the United States, as well as around the world, and enjoy a wide spectrum of performance experiences including fall and spring productions in our home theatres.
+Additional performance opportunities come in the form of regional and international tours, operas, musicals, and interdisciplinary collaborations.

 The School of Dance's History

-The School of Dance had its official beginning in 1961 when Ballet Russe De Monte Carlo principals Miguel Terekhov and Yvonne Chouteau were invited to “teach a few classes.”
-Response to these classes was overwhelming and Terekhov was subsequently invited to develop the present program and curricula incorporating modern dance into the new department.
-The program quickly rose to national prominence with a reputation for strong performance capabilities and for the quality and professionalism of its graduates.
-In recognition of its growth in national stature and continued professionalism and national rankings, the Department of Dance was elevated to the School of dance in 1998 under the direction of Mary Margaret Holt.
+The program quickly rose to national prominence and cemented a reputation for the strong performance capabilities and professionalism of its graduates.
+In recognition of its growth in national stature and rankings, the Department of Dance was elevated to the School of dance in 1998 under the direction of Mary Margaret Holt.

 From its inception, the school has been performance-oriented and now boasts two active performing companies.
 Oklahoma Festival ballet has a repertoire of more than 50 ballets and Contemporary Dance Oklahoma performs a variety of original works.
 Both companies perform works from the national repertoire.

-Our former students have established professional careers in dance with the Pacific Northwest Ballet, Miami City Ballet, Louisville Ballet, Cincinnati Ballet, Houston Ballet, Joffrey Ballet, Tulsa Ballet, Texas Ballet Theatre, Nashville Ballet, Ballet Austin, Alvin Ailey Ensemble, The Martha Graham Dance Ensemble, Pearl Lang Dance Theatre, Dance Kaleidoscope, Ballet Hispanico, the Rioult Dance Company, Oberlin Dance Collective and Ballet West as well as in Broadway musicals and national touring companies.
-In addition to performance opportunities, the program has prepared graduates for careers in professional schools and colleges, while still others are involved as choreographers, managers and arts administrators.
+Our former students have established professional careers in dance with the Pacific Northwest Ballet, Miami City Ballet, Louisville Ballet, Cincinnati Ballet, Houston Ballet, Joffrey Ballet, Tulsa Ballet, Texas Ballet Theatre, Nashville Ballet, Ballet Austin, Alvin Ailey Ensemble, The Martha Graham Dance Ensemble, Pearl Lang Dance Theatre, Dance Kaleidoscope, Ballet Hispanico, the Rioult Dance Company, Oberlin Dance Collective, and Ballet West as well as in Broadway musicals and national touring companies.
+In addition to performance opportunities, the program has prepared graduates for careers in professional schools and colleges, choreographers, management, and arts administration.